YiroYi/Assignment_4_Getting_and_cleaning_data/README.md

 #Getting and Cleaning Data - Course Project

 This is the course project for the Getting and Cleaning Data Coursera course.
-The R script, Assignment_4.R, is divided in 5 sections:
+The R script, run_analysis.R, is divided in 5 sections:

  * Seperate Test User and Activity Data
  * Clean Test mean and std